Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP)

 What if a study already has research monitoring?

-Post-approval monitoring selection letters ask whether there is existing monitoring and if so what this monitoring consists of.
+Post-approval monitoring selection emails may ask whether there is existing monitoring and if so what this monitoring consists of.
 If the post-approval monitoring team determines that a study has robust monitoring, it will be exempt from routine review.
 The post-approval monitoring team will generally determine monitoring to be robust when: 1) it is conducted annually, 2) by an individual/individuals that are not part of the study team, and 3) addresses the same areas covered in the Post Approval Monitoring Self-Assessment Tool.

 Are the post-approval monitors authorized to view my research records?